JBT Marel Corporation research snapshot

 Business essence

-Customers pay JBT Marel because food and beverage processors need specialized automation, process engineering, integrated processing lines, software, and service support to improve yield, food safety, and efficiency across protein, prepared food, and beverage production.
+Customers pay JBT Marel because food and beverage processors need specialized automation, process engineering, integrated processing lines, software, and service support to improve yield, food safety, labor productivity, and efficiency across protein, prepared food, and beverage production.

 Moat